WATCH NOW: Unified board OKs streamlined COVID-19 quarantine policy; loosens classroom distancing for summer

 “We cannot hear each other’s voices or see each others’ faces or smiles,” she read.
 “This is the biggest tragedy of all.
 They are missing social cues and connections.”
 The teacher, in her statement, said she wants masks and quarantines optional for all regardless of vaccination status.

-The CDC earlier this month loosened restrictions for mask wearing among the general population saying those who are fully vaccinated need not wear masks in settings indoors or outdoors in most cases.
+The CDC earlier this month relaxed restrictions for mask wearing among the general population saying those who are fully vaccinated need not wear masks in settings indoors or outdoors in most cases.

-Teacher Anna Picard, who appeared via virtual video stream, called for the board to leave the district’s mask police as is for the remainder of the school year.
+Teacher Anna Picard, who appeared via virtual video stream, called for the board to leave the district’s mask policy as is for the remainder of the school year.

 “I urge discussion about next fall, but please realize with just 11 days left this is not the time to be changing course,” she said.
 “Why would we take away a policy that is keeping everyone safe?”